 So, the appointment comes, and Maureen and I are joined by another nut job.
 Surprise, it was my son!
 John was going to watch him.
 That was the plan.
 After all, he knew how important this was to me.
 (What if it turned out that a psychiatrist thought I didn’t have AvPD?
 This was good news to John, terrifying to me.
 If I didn’t have AvPD that means I am just an over sensitive pain in the ass, right?
 Not even a clinical one.)
 Either way, turns out John has an important lunch meeting and can’t watch him so my two year old is along for the analysis.

 It does not start great.
 This is not Maureen’s fault.
 The last time I had seen her I had pretty much lied.
 No, not lied, I deflected.
+(The truth was that I masked who I really was, but I wouldn’t realize that until much later.)
 I portrayed myself as a reasonable human being with some social anxiety.
 Not a problem at all, not like the real problems I’m sure you see everyday.
 I mean, you’re a social worker.
 You must see a lot of problems.
+Please like me.
 And on and on like that.
 (My son was there for that one too but he was just one and so merely interested in shiny things.
 By this point in the second appointment he has already tried to climb her lamp, take the phone off the hook and bite her shoe.)
 So in between my frustrated and embarrassing attempts to corral my son with my cell phone, she hands me a “mental health plan” based on our last appointment.